Could Seahawks sign Antonio Brown? It’s unlikely and maybe unadvised but not impossible

 - One day after making an emotional apology to teammates and coaches, he demanded his release from Oakland.

-Nutty as all this, it pales in comparison to some of his off-the-field allegations — namely the sexual assault former Brown’s trainer Britney Taylor accused him of committing.
+Nutty as all this, it pales in comparison to some of his off-the-field allegations — namely the sexual assault Britney Taylor, Brown’s former trainer, accused him of committing.
 There was also a felony burglary-of-a-vehicle arrest last March, and well, this list can go on and on.

-Even if the Seahawks did want him — a notion coach Pete Carroll essentially dismissed last year — Brown would have first have to be cleared by the NFL after its personal-conduct investigations were complete.
+Even if the Seahawks did want him — a notion coach Pete Carroll essentially dismissed last year — Brown would first have to be cleared by the NFL after its personal-conduct investigations were complete.
 And even if he was cleared by the league, the team that opts to sign him would likely endure a public-relations nightmare before Brown took the field.

 But what if we looked at this from a pure football perspective? (something I realize is difficult when we’re talking about AB.)